Karl Wahl: Nazi Party career

 During the war, Wahl displayed great concern for troops from his Gau.
 He founded and published a magazine named Front und Heimat (Front and Homefront) intended for soldiers from Swabia.
-He visited Swabian troops in France and also spent six weeks with a Swabian mountain division (German:Gebirgsjäger) in the Donetsk region on the eastern front in 1941.
+He visited Swabian troops in France and also spent six weeks with a Swabian mountain division (German: Gebirgsjäger) in the Donetsk region on the eastern front in 1941.
 On 16 November 1942, when the jurisdiction for the Reich Defense Commissioners was changed from the Wehrkreis to the Gau level, Wahl was named Reich Defense Commissioner for Gau Swabia.
 In an effort to shore up the defenses of Swabia, on 17 July 1943 Wahl announced his intention to form the Heimatschutztruppe (Homeland Defense Troop).
 He had not sought the approval of the Party or SS hierarchy, and the idea was immediately quashed by Reichsfuhrer-SS Himmler.
 Wahl was promoted to SS-Obergruppenführer on 1 August 1944, and on 25 September 1944 he became the leader of Swabia's Volkssturm forces, ironically, a home defense force similar to what he had proposed the previous year.

 Wahl met Hitler for the last time on 25 February 1945 in Berlin.
-Wahl was well aware then that the war was lost.
+Wahl was well aware by then that the war was lost.
 Hitler issued on this occasion in front of a large number of Gauleiter the statement that "the German people did not have the inner strength they were perceived to have" and therefore were losing the war.
 Wahl attributed this harsh statement to the stress the Führer was in and perceived him to be mortally ill.
 Nevertheless, he could not understand why Hitler continued the war.